ishaan814/Design-of-Visual-Systems/Lab-4/README.md

 % Invert to accurately count cells without background hinderance BW = ~BW;
 ```
-This section reads the image, converts it to grayscale if necessary, and normalizes the intensity values to a standard 0–1 range.
-We then enhance contrast with imadjust to make the cells stand out, binarize the image using Otsu’s method (graythresh + imbinarize), and finally invert it so the cells are foreground (white) and the background is black, which is easier for morphological operations.
+This section reads the image, converts it to grayscale if necessary, and normalises the intensity values to a standard 0–1 range.
+We then enhance contrast with imadjust to make the cells stand out, binarise the image using Otsu’s method (graythresh + imbinarize), and finally invert it so the cells are foreground (white) and the background is black, which is easier for morphological operations.

 ```matlab
 % Remove small noise blobs